canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

   - It will make sure that services are automatically started/stopped.
   - All commands will be "namespaced", so that you could for example install the same snap from different publishers and still be able to run the snaps separately.
-  - You can define which security permissions commands and services need.

-Exposing the `hello` command is pretty painless, so let's do that first.
-All you need to do is to add the following declaration to your `snapcraft.yaml` file:
+Exposing the `hello` command is painless.
+All you need to do is add the following to your `snapcraft.yaml` file:

 ```yaml
 apps: